Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `component_rotation <GUID> [-f] <rotation>`

-Rotate specified component to specified <rotation>.  <rotation> is a vector (x,y,z).
+Rotate specified component to specified &lt;rotation&gt;.  &lt;rotation&gt; is a vector (x,y,z).
 Use '-' for any axis to leave it as is.-f = fast

 ## `component_spread_cards_per_row`